 "Are you sure that this man is a stranger to you?"

 Yuugi stared at the former pharaoh for a moment before he slowly shook his head.

-"I forgot myself," he admitted miserably.
-"Back there in the tent, when he looked at me, I thought it was you.
+"I forgot myself", he admitted miserably.
+"Back then in the tent, when he looked at me, I thought it was you.
 All the time, every minute, every second my mind was only thinking of you.
 You two are so similar.
-He looks like you, his name is yours, his voice, the way he talks, and it all reminds me of you.
-And when he kissed me," his voice was shaking now and he had to swallow three times before he was able to continue.
+He looks like you, his name is yours, his voice, the way he talks, his whole personality it's all reminding me of you.
+And when he kissed me", his voice was shaking now and he had to swallow three times before he was able to continue.

 "When he kissed me, my mind was telling me it was you.
 I...
 I couldn't help it... oh god, Atemu what have I done?"

 Tears came up in his eyes again but Atemu quickly wiped them away and shook his head.

 "Think about it, aibou, do you really think that these similarities are just coincidence?
 Do you really think the fact that he seems to match me in every aspect is just a plain accident, a prank of fate?"